erancha/SaaSyBank/readme.md

 ### 3. **Deployment Flexibility**

 - The application will be deployable as both a **single-tenant** and a **multi-tenant** SaaS application.
-- **CloudFormation Template Parameter**: A parameter will be included in the CloudFormation template to specify the deployment type (single-tenant or multi-tenant).
+- **CloudFormation Template Parameter**: A parameter will be included in the CloudFormation template to specify the type of deployment (single-tenant or multi-tenant).
   - **Single-Tenant Mode**: Each customer has their own isolated environment.
   - **Multi-Tenant Mode**: Multiple customers share the same environment with data segregation.